Parent Focus: Four Ways Benefits Support Work

 - If your child is under 21, there is no asset limit for MA.

-- If your child is older and has income from a job, he or she can pay a small premium to get MA coverage through the Medical Assistance for Employed Persons with Disabilities (MA-EPD) program, which has a $20,000 asset limit.
+- If your child is older and has income from a job, he or she can pay a small premium to get MA coverage through the Medical Assistance for Employed Persons with Disabilities (MA-EPD) program, which doesn't have an asset limit.

 - There is no asset limit for income-based MA, no matter how old your child is.